danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 ### Closing thoughts

 That does it for this post.
 If you enjoyed it, feel free to join the ML Scalability & Performance research paper reading group I organize, which meets in the Eleuther AI Discord.
+You can find the Excalidraw diagrams in the post on Github [here](https://github.com/danielvegamyhre/ml-scalability-and-performance-reading-group/tree/main/session_8).

 # References
 - [Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism](https://arxiv.org/abs/1909.08053)